A career in immunology may suit you if you enjoy a challenge, have a strong life sciences background and are passionate about helping those in need

 Doctors who specialise in immunology follow a very different qualification route.
 For more information on this career path, see hospital doctor.

-As a healthcare scientist working in clinical immunology, you'll need to:
+As a clinical scientist working in immunology, you'll need to:

 - investigate patients' immune systems and research causes of problems